bruth/rest/README.md

 **Validation of client data.** `PUT` and `PATCH` requests alters a resource's state, but if the resource's state changes right before the request is received, the action would be performed on stale data.
-To prevent resource corruption and [lost updates][concurrency control], always add one of these headers to validate the state.
+To prevent resource corruption and the [lost update problem](http://www.w3.org/1999/04/Editing/), always add one of these headers to validate the state.

 ### Caution